vmware-labs/wasm-workers-server/docs/docs/tutorials/javascript-workers.md

 # Create a JavaScript worker

 Workers based on JavaScript work out of the box with Wasm Workers Server.
 The server integrates a JavaScript interpreter compiled into a WebAssembly module.
-Currently, the interpreter we support is [quickjs](https://bellard.org/quickjs/), although we are working on adding new ones.
+Currently, the interpreter we support is [quickjs](https://bellard.org/quickjs/) and we are working on adding new ones.

 ## Your first worker

 JavaScript workers are based on the [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request) / [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) objects from the Web Fetch API.
-Your worker needs to listen to the `fetch` event, that will include a associated `Request` object.
+Your worker needs to listen to the `fetch` event, which will include an associated `Request` object.
 The worker function will receive the request and generate a `Response` object to reply to the request.

 In this example, the worker will get a request and print all the related information.